AWehrhahn/CRIRES-planning-tool/README.md

             Exoplanets_List_Nasa : contains all planets found in the Nasa Exoplanet Archive with names from a name-list.

-            Exoplanet_not_Nasa : contains all the names for which no data was found in Nasa Exoplanet Archive

             Transit_data_missing : contains all the planet names for which not all the necessary datas and infos about the planet were available.